cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-cemu/optimizing-cemu-intel.md

   - This can increase performance and decreases graphical issues
   - However it can cause stuttering when playing for the first time or after a driver update, but will go away after time
 1. Set "VSync" to double or triple buffering
+1. Enable `Async shader compiler`
+  - This will cause graphical bugs on first playthroughs in exchange for a smoother experience

     ---